playermissile/dli_tutorial/index.rst

 Jumps provide the capability to split a display list into multiple parts in different memory locations.
-They are encoded using a mode value of one, and require an additional 2 byte address where ANTIC will look for the next display list command.
+They are encoded using a mode value of one, and require an additional 2 byte address where ANTIC will look for the next display list instruction.
 If bit 6 is also set, it becomes the Jump and wait for Vertical Blank (JVB) instruction, which is how ANTIC knows that the display list is finished.
 The DLI bit may also be set on a jump instruction, but if set on the JVB instruction it triggers a DLI on every scan line from there until the